Greatdanesbymichelle.com

 everyone agrees on.

 Surprisingly perhaps, veterinarians don’t know.
 They don’t get trained in canine nutrition so they can’t claim any more specialized knowledge than you.
 Even more surprisingly, many breeders don’t agree on a common approach in great dane feeding.
-Some swear by a
+Some swear by a processed premium dog food (dry and/or wet), some will only feed raw dog food(BARF, or Biologically Appropriate Raw Food)

 and some home cook their dane’s diet.